 9. Snoqualmie Falls

 Snoqualmie Falls is a 270-foot waterfall and is one of the most popular scenic attractions in Washington.
 It is about a half hour drive east of downtown Seattle.
-At the falls, is a two-acre park with a gift shop, Salish Lodge, and an observation deck.
+There is a two-acre park at the falls with a gift shop, Salish Lodge, and an observation deck.
 At night, the falls are illuminated with lights.
-The falls are a major source of hydro-electric power for the region.
+The falls are a major source of hydroelectric power for the region.
 I highly recommend spending some time taking in the power and beauty of the Snoqualmie Falls.

 10. Sequim Lavender Farms

 The Sequim Lavender Farms grow more lavender than any other area of the Pacific Northwest.
 The mild-to-cool temperatures and the limited amount of rain creates the perfect climate for growing lavender plants.
 The farms are normally open between June and the first part of September each year.

 We were fortunate enough to have a chance to stop by Washington Lavender Farm.
 They had several beautiful lavender fields as well as some nice-looking wildflowers.
 Behind the Lavender fields is the George Washington Inn and Estate, which is right on the Strait of Juan de Fuca.
 We had the chance to take a few family pictures in front of the lavender as well as to try the lavender ice cream at the gift shop.

 I highly recommend checking out the Washington Lavender Farm as well as the other lavender farms near Sequim.